island-is/island.is/apps/application-system/README.md

 To start the app:

 For API:
 ```bash
 yarn dev application-system-api
 ```

 For Application Form:
 ```bash
 yarn dev application-system-form
 ```

-These commands simplify the process described below.
+These commands streamline the process detailed below.

 ## Overview

-This project underpins all business applications associated with island.is.
+This project supports all business applications related to island.is.

 ## URLs